 What may be more useful is understanding the audit techniques the IRS might use when your small business gets audited:

 The most significant indicator that income has been under reported is a consistent pattern of losses or low profit percentages that seem insufficient to sustain the business or its owners.
-As an accountant/tax preparer, I like to call this the ‘smell test’, a technique I often use on all the tax returns I prepare.
+As an accountant/tax preparer, I like to call this the ‘smell test’, a technique I often use on the tax returns and business tax preparation.
 For instance, if someone is consistently showing income of only $5-10,000 per year, but at the same time consistently shows substantial (if any) home mortgage interest, real estate taxes, and charity, then this return would fail the smell test.
 Typically, I would ask the taxpayer a lot more questions, at least so I can be reasonably comfortable that the return is correct, since if I think the return is suspect, so will the IRS.

 Other indicators of unreported income can include: